A Leader in the Demography of Aging for More than 25 Years

 Our UMAging Initiative

 The University of Michigan is home to six research centers funded by the National Institute on Aging.
 In 2020, the Centers established the UMAging Initiative as a vehicle for coordinating activities and encouraging collaborations across Centers.
+The Centers are instrumental in promoting research and training activities on aging.
 READ MORE